testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

   Your browser does not support the video tag.
 </video>

 Level 2 proved more challenging due to increased presence of pits, diverse enemies (Goombas, Koopas, Piranha Plants), and moving platforms.
 The high fps setting provided an unexpected advantage—Mario's invincibility period appeared extended, allowing rapid progress through dangerous sections.
 Despite the difficulty, our exploitation-focused strategy (always picking the best path with stop-index mutation, no backtracking) successfully discovered a winning path.
-Way to go Mario!

 ## Finding a path to complete Level 3

-Continuing with Level 3, which was the harder level to complete!
+Continuing with Level 3, which was the harder level to complete.

 ```bash
 python3 tests/run.py --autonomous --play-seconds 3000 --fps 300 --always-pick-best-path --start-level 3 --paths-file level3_paths.json --backtrack 0